JihongJu/jihongju.github.io/README.md

 # jihongju.github.io

-This is the source code for my personal blog about machine learning.
+The source code of my personal blog.
 The blog is up on https://jihongju.github.io/.

 ### Installation